emberjs/rfcs/text/0051-strategies.md

 + `node_modules` is a folder that contains node dependencies
 + `vendor` is a folder that contains other dependencies.

 Note, that `toTree` method must return a broccoli tree.

 Strategies get access to the same input tree, they are not chained off of each other and they don't run in parallel.

+### `app.import` API

+`app.import` API has limited application which allows you to import and rename files as well as specify a transformation to be applied (AMD).

+One could easily implement the same behaviour with strategies.
+In fact, strategies give you much more control over whole application tree, not just separate files.

 ### Concatenation Strategy